grain-lang/grain-lang.org/src/tooling/grain_doc.md

  */
 ```

-The `@history` annotation can be used to share significant changes to the documented code.
+The `@history` attribute can be used to share significant changes to the documented code.

 This must be provided a [Semantic Version](https://semver.org/), optionally prefixed with `v` before the colon (`:`) and a description of the change after the colon.